Troops and federal agents briefly descend on LA's MacArthur Park in largely immigrant neighborhood

 “The ghost town-ification of LA is haunting, to say the very least,” he said.

 Copp reported from Washington.
-Associated Press journalists Damian Dovarganes and Eugene Garcia in Los Angeles; Julie Watson in San Diego; and Amy Taxin in Orange County, California, contributed to this report.
+Associated Press journalists Damian Dovarganes and Eugene Garcia in Los Angeles; Julie Watson in San Diego; Sophie Austin in Sacramento, California; and Amy Taxin in Orange County, California, contributed to this report.

 Credit: AP